jaideep777/Flare/README.md

 # Installation

 You must have the NetCDF-C++ legacy version (v4.2) installed before you proceed with installation.
-If NetCDF-C++ v4.2 is installed in /path/to/netcdfcpp, and NetCDF-c is installed in /path/to/netcdf-c then just execute:
+You will also need the CUDA toolkit.
+Please edit the paths to these libraries in the Makefile and type

 ```
-autoreconf --install
-export CPPFLAGS=-I/path/to/netcdf-c/include
-export LDFLAGS=-L/path/to/netcdf-c/lib

-./configure --with-netcdf=/path/to/netcdfcpp
 make
-make check
-make install
 ```

 # Acknowledgement